metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 5. right click on: Windows Defender Firewall with Advanced Security - Local Group Policy Object
 6. Select properties
 7. There are 3 tabs: "Domain", "Private" and "Public"
-8. Set "Firewall state" to "Off" for all 3 profiles and click "Apply" for each
+8. Set "Firewall state" to "Not Configured" for all 3 profiles and click "Apply" for each
 9. You might need to reboot system if the effect is not immediate.

 ## Disable firewall in control panel